 This is an extremely important aspect of a shoe as it can help guide the foot through twists or protect from potential strains, and helps emphasize effective movement if well balanced, all depending on the degree of flexibility provided.
 With the Ghost 9, you get flexibility via the outsoles Omega flex grooves but the upper plays a substantial part in this as well.
 The midsole with its BioMoGo DNA foam allows for a flexible stride as opposed to being stiff due to the nature of the material.
 The outsole further contributes to the flexibility through its design, being divided into pods which allows the portion to flex a bit more.
 Furthermore, the upper’s mesh allows for flexibility due to its stretch fabrics inherent nature.
 From my personal perspective, it was a very flexible for a shoe of its size and weight.
 Though it's definitely a bit less flexible than some other, more minimalistically

 styled shoes I have on my shelf, it does what you would need for its purpose in this regard and gives a good balance.

-The Ghost 9 is a very stable, neutral shoe based on the strengths of the midsole, and upper.
+The Ghost 9 is a fairly neutral shoe primarily because of the upper and the midsole.
 The material of the midsole, due to its springiness and adaptation to force, make for a very smooth and stable ride overall.
 The upper adds to this with its snug fit around the top of the foot, securing it very well.
 No problems with stability here.